derysudrajat/Translate/README.md

 # Translate
-This project about make tranlator between `Indonesia`, `English`, `Japan`, and `Ngapak` using `Google Translator API` and Local data which collect by our team for `Ngapak` Language. this project purpose to Artificial Intelligence programme
+This project about makes translator among `Indonesia`, `English`, `Japan`, and `Ngapak` using `Google Translator API` and Local data which collect by our team for `Ngapak` Language. this project purpose to Artificial Intelligence programme

 ## Library

 ### csv
-this project need csv library for read `datalang.csv` to fetch restored to array import
+this project need csv library for read `datalang.csv` to fetch data and restored to array import
 ```python
 import csv